 See how we capture expert knowledge at Panopto:

 Video can document the nuances that make your experts…experts!

 Your experts are invaluable to your organization because they have accumulated a wealth of knowledge about how things should and shouldn’t be done.
 One of the biggest challenges organizations face when one of these experts is about to leave is that so much of their knowledge is embedded in the way they go about their day job that you might not even know what information you most want to preserve.

 There is often an intangible something about the way a particular employee goes about things that are hard to capture in a Word document alone.
 In a complex field like oil and gas, you face an additional level of complexity — you’re not just trying to lay out the core learning around a difficult topic, you’re also trying to find a way to keep hold of highly personal and specific approaches and methodologies that, say, a field engineer has built up over many years.

 While you can never retain every last detail, simply pressing record and letting someone go about their everyday activities can yield a wealth of information on the nuances of how they work that make them so effective.
 From how to optimize procedures, to how to handle large-scale projects, video can give you a ‘fly on the wall’ view of your outgoing employees’ working practices.

-If you’re facing challenges around preserving the learning of key retiring members of staff and you would like to find out more about the role video can play in capturing both the complexity of what they do and how they do it, you can request a demo with a member of our team or take a 30 day free trial to see Panopto’s flexible video platform in action for yourself.
+If you’re facing challenges around preserving the learning of key retiring members of staff and you would like to find out more about the role video can play in capturing both the complexity of what they do and how they do it, you can request a free trial to see Panopto’s flexible video platform in action for yourself.